Jiaaqiliu/Awesome-VLA-Robotics/README.md

 - **Mid-Level Language Actions:** Generating actions as natural language commands to be consumed by a lower-level policy.
 Applications:
     - [NaVILA](https://arxiv.org/abs/2412.04453).

-- **Action Generation as a Core VLA Challenge:** The diversity and rapid evolution of action representation/generation techniques highlight its importance and difficulty.
-The limitations of simple tokenization are driving innovations like diffusion models, flow matching, specialized tokenizers, and parallel decoding to balance precision, efficiency, and compatibility with large sequence models.
-This focus indicates that effectively translating high-level understanding into low-level physical control may be *the* core challenge that VLAs must address to move beyond standard VLM capabilities.
-Success requires a shift from simple VLM adaptation to action modeling techniques specifically designed for robotics.

 #### 3.3.3 Learning Paradigms